 Was I happy this morning when I uncovered my urns on the deck and found little daffodils tips in sight coming up through the soil.
 I had planted these pots last fall not sure if they could handle the thaw/freeze that might occur, but looks like some made it.
 Spring.
 It’s coming!

 Now that my indoor garden plants are doing well, I need to review how to raise these crops.
-After reading my notes, click on the green colour link to view a U-tube video that I found helpful.

 This is an easy plant to grow.
 Once mature, you can snip it any time, but leave the inner core and a few leaves, so it will spring back in a few weeks so you can do it again.
 Have several of these plants for snipping in between times.
 The entire plant is edible.
 The seed of this plant is coriander.
 Once this plant does set seed, it begins to die.
 You can grow parsley all year round.
 Extend the life of a plant by cutting off the seed stems when they start to grow.